 It will easily make your sashimi cuts nice and thin without any pressure as you cut.
 It comes with knife oil, sheath and would be a valuable asset to your sushi collection.
 There are not a lot of left-handed sashimi knives out there, but this one is a great find to buy on Amazon.

 What knife is used for sushi?

-If you are serious about making sushi then investing in a solid high-quality sushi knife is the right thing to do.
+If you are serious about making sushi, then investing in a solid, high-quality sushi knife is the right thing to do.
 While you may be thinking all knives are the same.
-Sushi and sashimi knives are a special knife that is used to prepare sushi and meet specific requirements of Japanese cuisine.
-Which is why these knifes are in their own knife category.
+Sushi and sashimi knives are a special knife that is used to prepare sushi and meet specific requirements of Japanese cuisine, which is why these knives are in their own knife category.

 What knife is best for sushi?

 The best knife for sushi is a sashimi knife.

 Why are sushi knives so expensive?